mrpeski/evaluate-news-nlp/README.md

 2. Production
 At the end development one simply `npm run build:prod` to build the production version of the app.
 Upon successful build, the express serve the serves the prod build at localhost:8081

+### Deployment
+This project is hosted on Netlify.
+1. Simply `npm run deploy` to deploy to Netlify.

 ## Extras
 This project was bootstrapped with the [skeleton project](https://github.com/udacity/fend-webpack-content) provided by